 One of the things I love most about White Trash, or White Chocolate-Coated Christmas Candy, is how easy it is to make.

 All of my kids know how to make this recipe, and frequently help me do it.
-This is an easy recipe to get kids cooking.

 I make 5 or 6 batches of White Trash during the holidays, so I need the help!